general terms and conditions

 - Should the purchaser/customer be in arrears with a payment, payments received will be offset initially against costs, then interest and finally against the main account receivable.

-VII.
+VIII.
 Reservation of ownership

 - Until all claims derived from the overall business relationship, including all accessory claims (bill financing costs, interest, etc.) have been paid in full, the goods sold remain the property of the seller/contractor.
 The purchaser/customer is empowered to use the goods in the course of proper business and is obliged to only complete sales subject to the reservation of ownership.
 The reservation of ownership also continues even when individual claims of the seller/contractor are included in a current account and the balance is struck and recognised.